-Guidance document GD-385, Pre-licensing Review of a Vendor's Reactor Design describes the prelicensing review process provided by the Canadian Nuclear Safety Commission (CNSC) for assessing a vendor's design for a nuclear power plant or small reactor.
+Regulatory document REGDOC-3.5.4, Pre-Licensing Review of a Vendor's Reactor Design, describes the pre-licensing review process provided by the Canadian Nuclear Safety Commission (CNSC) for assessing a vendor's reactor design.
 The review considers the areas of design that relate to reactor safety, security and safeguards.